honojs/honox/CONTRIBUTING.md

 # Contributing to HonoX

-This document outlines guidelines for contributing to [Your Project Name].
+This document outlines guidelines for contributing to HonoX.
 Please take a moment to review it before submitting your contributions.

 ## How Can I Contribute?